The Best 25 Coffee Grinders of 2022

 My Observations

-Grinding coffee involves burrs that have sharp “teeth”, for want of a better word, and the beans are relatively (depending on the coffee grinder) precisely ground up into uniform-sized chunks.
-OK, you always have some fines and some bigger grinds, but with very blunt wheels like this, you’re going get quite a bit of exploding coffee beans, leading to all manner of particle sizes.
+Grinding coffee involves burrs that have sharp “teeth”, for want of a better word, and the beans are relatively (depending on the grinder) precisely ground up into uniform-sized chunks.
+OK, you always have some fines and some bigger grinds, but with really blunt wheels like this, you’re going get quite a bit of exploding coffee beans, leading to all manner of particle sizes.

 I ground the beans via the Sage Smart Grinder Pro, the Krups grinder, and also the De’Longhi KG79.